 If your visitors are seeing a warning like this: AdBlock has blocked a download from a site known to host malware, it's because they have the Malware Protection filter list enabled.
 Your domain is appearing on a list of known malware hosts maintained by Malwaredomains.com.

-It can be difficult to know why your site has been blacklisted.
-It's possible that although you're not serving any ads directly, and certainly not malware, there may be content coming from a third party that's put your site on a blacklist.
-It could also be that your IP address, your domain name, or your ISP has been blacklisted.
+It can be difficult to know why your site has been blocklisted.
+It's possible that although you're not serving any ads directly, and certainly not malware, there may be content coming from a third party that's put your site on a blocklist.
+It could also be that your IP address, your domain name, or your ISP has been blocklisted.

 This is what Malwaredomains.com tells site owners: